akvo/akvo-flow-docs/docs/topic/dashboard/4-data.rst

 You can delete individual data records by locating a record in the data table and clicking Delete in the Action column, or by clicking the Delete button at the top of the Edit answers window for that data record..

 Note: Only Admin level users have the Delete option available.
-This action permanently deletes the data record from the FLOW database and cannot be undown.
+This action permanently deletes the data record from the FLOW database and cannot be undone.

 Bulk upload data